High school (grades 9-12) · Flushing, NY

 What is the racial and ethnic makeup of Queens High School for Language Studies?

-The largest demographic group at Queens High School for Language Studies is Asian at 69.6%.
-The school serves a diverse student body in FLUSHING, NY.
+The largest demographic group at Queens High School for Language Studies is Asian at 69.6% of enrollment, in Flushing, NY.

 What is the Resource Investment Index for Queens High School for Language Studies?

-Queens High School for Language Studies has a Resource Investment Index of 26/100 (F) based on 4 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Queens High School for Language Studies has a Resource Investment Index of 25/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page